thk2b/duck-check/readme.md

 The test passes if all keys declared in the schema object are defined in the data, and if the value of each key matches the type declared in the schema.
 Keys declared in the data but not in the schema are ignored.

-To check for a key with any value, use the `any` modifier.
+To check for a key with any value, use the `any` [modifier](#modifiers).

 ##### Mixed Objects and Arrays

 Since any schema can contain other schemas, you can check for arrays of objects, objects containing arrays, etc...
-You can compose your schemas as needed without limit (as long as they are not recursive)
+You can compose your schemas as needed without limit (as long as they are not recursive).

 ##### Functions